zendfi/docs/docs/docs/intro.md

 # ZendFi Documentation

-Welcome to ZendFi - the easiest way to accept crypto payments on Solana! 🚀
+Welcome to ZendFi!

 ZendFi provides a complete payment infrastructure for merchants who want to accept cryptocurrency payments.
-Whether you're building an e-commerce store, SaaS platform, or marketplace, ZendFi has you covered.
+Whether you're building an e-commerce store, SaaS platform, marketplace or AI agents that can make autonomous payments, ZendFi has you covered.

 ## What is ZendFi?